Zuora, Inc. (ZUO) CEO Tien Tzuo on Q3 2021 Results - Earnings Call Transcript

 Tien Tzuo

 Yeah.
-I would say, the definition of the words front office and back office, that might be a little bit dated, right?
+I would say, the definition of the words, front office and back office, that might be a little bit dated, right?
 And that division made a lot of sense when you were shipping product.
 The front office sold the product, the back office fulfilled, it accounted for it, collected for it.
 And it's a very product centric view of the world.
 And if you look at the companies that are subscription businesses, they've always been subscription businesses.
 For example, the telecom companies.
 They don't look at it like that.
 They start with the customer and they build great subscriber experiences for those customers.
-And those subscribers experiences have to span the front office and they have to span the back office, right, whether it's calling the call center or changing your credit card on your billing account or spinning up some more service on a Sunday night without having to talk to a salesperson, those are the things that are the most important.
+And those subscribers’ experiences have to span the front office and they have to span the back office, right, whether it's calling the call center or changing your credit card on your billing account or spinning up some more service on a Sunday night without having to talk to a salesperson, those are the things that are the most important.

 And what companies are realizing is, if they're going to win in the future – just think about your own life right now, sitting at home, picking up your phone, and then food shows up.
 You get work done.
 Entertainment shows up.
 Those are the subscription experiences you will demand going forward.
 Companies realize that and they realize that that, in order to do so, they have to put in a customer-centric subscription management platform.

-And so, what we're seeing on a broader sense is the COVID shelter in place situation is only accelerating companies' efforts to say we have to go build customer-centric subscription business model.
+And so, what we're seeing on a broader sense is the COVID shelter in place situation, it’s only accelerating companies' efforts to say we have to go build customer-centric subscription business model.
 That's really the business model of the future.

 Luv Sodha